-Japonisme is a term coined by the French critic Philippe Burty in 1876 for the influence of Japanese artistic styles on Western art after Japan was opened to trade in 1854.
+Japonisme is a term coined by the French critic Philippe Burty in 1876 to describe the influence of Japanese artistic styles on Western art after Japan was opened to trade in 1854.
 As Western art movements began to rejected Victorian moralism in favor of aesthetics, they became fertile ground for the acceptance of new stylistic forms.
 The flattened patterns of Japanese art created abstract like compositions that had great appeal to this receptive audience.
 As artists ceased to be trapped by scientific perspective, a whole new wave of experimentation and innovation emerged.
 Japonisme affected everything from architecture to the popularization of the kimono, but its greatest influence was on the fine and graphic arts, especially in Europe.
-Many postcards display this influence in their graphics and still others capture real life influences of Japanese culture.
+Many postcards display this influence in their design, and others incorporate real life influences of Japanese culture.

 Jiffy-Card is a trade name used by the WIPCO Greeting Card Company for their linen fill-in postcards issued during the Second World War.

 A jobbing platen is a smaller version of the platen press.
-They were created in the United States in the later half of the 19th century in a variety of types to accommodate the specific needs of small print houses.
+They were created in the United States in the latter half of the 19th century in a variety of types to accommodate the specific needs of small print houses.
 Jobbing platens were used almost exclusively in America.

 Jugendstil (Youth Style) is the German form of Art Nouveau that emerged in the mid-1890’s.
 The name is derived from Die Jugend, an influential magazine published in Munich that featured Art Nouveau graphics.
 The origins of the style lie in folk art traditions that were heavily influenced by English and Japanese decorative floral design.
 By the turn of the 20th century, there was a tendency for this style to incorporate more abstract elements.
 Junendstil was incorporated into many German postcards until the First World War.

 See Art Nouveau for more information on this subject.